The bishops of the Church of Ireland at a recent General Synod in Galway

 And what are the opportunities we can grasp in the Church of Ireland?

-A positive example of the Church of Ireland has adapted and changed is provided by the Discovery programme based at Saint George’s and Saint Thomas’s Church in inner city Dublin, including the Discovery services, choir and chaplaincy.
+A positive example of the Church of Ireland has adapted and changed is provided by the Discovery programme that was long based at Saint George’s and Saint Thomas’s Church in inner city Dublin, including the Discovery services, choir and chaplaincy.

 This has been positive for the church, for the parish, and for the international community.
 But it also led to other initiatives, such as the U2charist.